MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-battery-optimization-android.md

 *Applies to Company Portal app for Android*

-Your organization may require you to turn off battery optimization.
-On some devices, battery optimization prevents the Company Portal app from running in the background and receiving necessary updates.
+Your organization may require you to turn off battery optimization in the Company Portal app.
+On some devices, battery optimization prevents Company Portal from running in the background and receiving necessary updates.

 To turn off battery optimization in the Company Portal app for Android: